nokia/stm-benchmark/README.md

 - `board` (`String`): the input(s) are specified by this parameter, which is a filename to be loaded from classpath resources.
 - `seed` (`Long`): before solving, the boards are "normalized" with a pseudorandom shuffle; this is the random seed to use.
 - `restrict` (`Int`): before solving, the boards are "restricted", i.e., some of the routes are removed from them.
-This makes solving them easier (because there is less work, and also less change of conflicts).
+This makes solving them easier (because there is less work, and also less chance of conflicts).
 The value passed to this parameter will be used to `>>` (right shift) the number of routes; e.g., `restrict=1` will remove approx. half of the routes.
 (The routes to remove are chosen pseudorandomly based on `seed`.)